nilshenrich/NetworkClient/README.md

 To use this package, just create an instance of **TcpClient** or **TlsClient** by using one of the provided constructors.\
 For the data transfer, either the **fragmentation-mode** or the **forwarding-mode** can be chosen.\
 In **fragmentation-mode**, a delimiter character must defined to split the incoming data stream to explicit messages.
 Please note that when using this mode, the delimiter character can't be part of any message.\
 In **forwarding-mode**, all incoming data gets forwarded to an output stream of your choice.
-I recommend to use the append-mode when defining this output stream.
+I recommend to use the normal writing mode when defining this output stream.

 1. Implement worker methods